UK Labour Party sweeps to power in historic election win. But impatient voters mean big challenges

 Britain has experienced a run of turbulent years — some of it of the Conservatives' own making and some of it not — that has left many voters pessimistic about their country's future.
 The U.K.'s exit from the European Union followed by the COVID-19 pandemic and Russia's invasion of Ukraine battered the economy, while lockdown-breaching parties held by then-Prime Minister Boris Johnson and his staff caused widespread anger.

 While the result appears to buck recent rightward electoral shifts in Europe, including in France and Italy, many of those same populist undercurrents flow in Britain.
-Reform UK leader Nigel Farage has roiled the race with his party's anti-immigrant "take our country back" sentiment and undercut support for the Conservatives, who already faced dismal prospects.
+Reform UK leader Nigel Farage has roiled the race with his party's anti-immigrant "take our country back" sentiment and undercut support for the Conservatives and even grabbed some voters from Labour.

-The exit poll suggested Labour was on course to win about 410 seats in the 650-seat House of Commons and the Conservatives 131.

-With a majority of results in, the broad picture of a Labour landslide was borne out, though estimates of the final tally varied.
-The BBC projected that Labour would end up with 410 seats and the Conservatives with 144.

 Conservative vote collapses as smaller parties surge

+The historic defeat —the smallest number of seats in the party's two-century history — leaves it depleted and in disarray and will likely spark an immediate contest to replace Sunak as leader.

-In a sign of the volatile public mood and anger at the system, some smaller parties picked up millions of votes, including the centrist Liberal Democrats and Farage's Reform UK.
-Farage won his race in the seaside town of Clacton-on-Sea, securing a seat in Parliament on his eighth attempt, and Reform has won four seats so far.
+In a sign of the volatile public mood and anger at the system, the incoming Parliament will be more fractured and ideologically diverse than any for years.
+Smaller parties picked up millions of votes, including the centrist Liberal Democrats and Farage's Reform UK.
+It won four seats, including one for Farage in the seaside town of Clacton-on-Sea, securing a place in Parliament on his eighth attempt.

-The Liberal Democrats won many more than that on a slightly lower share of the vote because its votes were more efficiently distributed.
+The Liberal Democrats won about 70 seats, on a slightly lower share of the vote than Reform because its votes were more efficiently distributed.
 In Britain's first-past-the-post system, the candidate with the most votes in each constituency wins.

+The Green Party has won four seats, up from just one before the election.

+One of the biggest losers was the Scottish National Party, which held most of Scotland's 57 seats before the election but looked set to lose all but handful, mostly to Labour.

 Labour was cautious but reliable